 Line a 9×13 pan with parchment paper and lightly grease all over with vegetable oil or nonstick spray.
 Lightly dust with powdered sugar.
 In the bowl of a stand mixer, sprinkle gelatin over ½ cup cold water.
 Set aside.

-Combine sugar, corn syrup, and 1/4 cup water in a small saucepan fitted with a candy thermometer.
+Combine sugar, corn syrup, ¼ cup water, and salt in a small saucepan fitted with a candy thermometer.
 Bring to a boil and boil hard, without stirring, until the temperature reaches 240°F (this took me about 20 minutes).